VincentWei/MiniGUI/README.md

 If you are interested in hacking the MiniGUI code, please visit this repository.

+## NEW FEATURES IN VERSION 4.2.x

+In this version, we enhanced the MiniGUI-Processes runtime mode to support the compositing schema.
+Under compositing schema, regardless a main window is created by the server (`mginit`) or a client, it renders the content in a separate rendering buffer, and the server composites the contents from all visible main windows to the ultimate scan-out frame buffer according to the z-order information.

+On the contrary, the legacy schema of MiniGUI-Processes uses the same frame buffer for all processes (and all main windows) in the system.

+MiniGUI Core implements the default compositor.
+But you can implement your own compositor by programming your own server, i.e., `mginit`.

+By enabling the compositing schema, MiniGUI now provides a better implementation for multi-process environment:

+- Easy to implement advanced user interfaces with alpha blending, blurring, and so on.
+- Easy to implement animations for switching among main windows.
+- Better security.
+One client cannot read/write contents in/to
+  another windows owned by other clients.

+The major flaws of the compositing schema are as follow:

+- It needs larger memory than the legacy schema to show multiple windows at the same time.
+Therefore, we need a client manager to kill the clients which runs in background if you are running MiniGUI on an embedded system.
+Like Android or iOS does.
+- It needs a hardware-accelerated NEWGAL engine to get a smooth user experience.

+Usage:

+- Use `--enable-compositing` to enable the compositing schema.

 ## NEW FEATURES IN VERSION 4.0.x

 In this version, we enhanced and tuned the APIs related to text rendering,